Will an Indulgence Take Away My Punishment for My Sins

 Yet, even though we have committed many trespasses against God and have accumulated great punishment for ourselves, from God’s unfathomable mercy, He wants to bless us with the removal of our punishments for our sins before we die, so we can go straight to Heaven upon our death.

 Our Lord has provided many means to help us atone (remove our punishments) for our sins while we are on earth.
-Many of us know, if we truly “love [that] covers a multitude of sins” (1 Peter 4:8).
+Many of us know, if we truly “love [like Christ that] covers a multitude of sins” (1 Peter 4:8).

 Want an Indulgence, We Must Meet the Requirements